History of anatomy: Ibn al-Nafis

+As an early anatomist, Ibn al-Nafis also performed several human dissections during the course of his work, making several important discoveries in the fields of physiology and anatomy.
+Besides his famous discovery of the pulmonary circulation, he also gave an early insight of the coronary and capillary circulations.

+Pre-Renaissance Europe

-Throughout the Middle Ages, human anatomy was mainly learned through books and animal dissection.
-While it was claimed by 19th century polemicists that dissection became restricted after Boniface VIII passed a papal bull that forbade the dismemberment and boiling of corpses for funerary purposes and this is still repeated in some generalist works, this claim has been debunked as a myth by modern historians of science.
+Throughout the Middle Ages in Europe, human anatomy was mainly learned through books and animal dissection.
+While it was claimed by 19th century polemicists, and still is claimed in some generalist works, that dissection was restricted after Boniface VIII passed a papal bull that forbade the dismemberment and boiling of corpses for funerary purposes, this claim has been debunked as a myth by modern historians of science.

 For many decades human dissection was thought unnecessary when all the knowledge about a human body could be read about from early authors such as Galen.
 In the 12th century, as universities were being established in Italy, Emperor Frederick II made it mandatory for students of medicine to take courses on human anatomy and surgery.
 Students who had the opportunity to watch Vesalius in dissection at times had the opportunity to interact with the animal corpse.
 At the risk of letting their eagerness to participate become a distraction to their professors, medical students preferred this interactive teaching style at the time.
 In the universities the lectern would sit elevated before the audience and instruct someone else in the dissection of the body, but in his early years Mondino de Luzzi performed the dissection himself making him one of the first and few to use a hands on approach to teaching human anatomy.
 Specifically in 1315, Mondino de' Liuzzi is credited with having "performed the first human dissection recorded for Western Europe."

 Mondino de Luzzi "Mundinus" was born around 1276 and died in 1326; from 1314 to 1324 he presented many lectures on human anatomy at Bologna university.
 Mondino de'Luzzi put together a book called "Anathomia" in 1316 that consisted of detailed dissections that he had performed, this book was used as a text book in universities for 250 years.
 "Mundinus" carried out the first systematic human dissections since Herophilus of Chalcedon and Erasistratus of Ceos 1500 years earlier.
 The first major development in anatomy in Christian Europe since the fall of Rome occurred at Bologna, where anatomists dissected cadavers and contributed to the accurate description of organs and the identification of their functions.
 Following de Liuzzi's early studies, 15th century anatomists included Alessandro Achillini and Antonio Benivieni.